Lamb Shift in Light Muonic Atoms - Revisited

 The previously neglected corrections to the muon Lamb shift discussed in Appendix~C have not been included in the summaries.
 They introduce an additional theoretical uncertainty, which is of the order of 1-2\,$\mu$eV for hydrogen.
 They are not negligible for the other cases studied here.
 Although the basic conclusions in the hydrogen experiment are unchanged, the theoretical uncertainty is increased, which would slightly increase the uncertainty in the determination of the proton radius.

 The numerical results for muonic helium differ somewhat from those of Martynenko \cite{martynenko07}.
 It is difficult to compare all terms, but Martynenko's calculation of the Wichmann-Kroll contribution is incorrect (the sign is wrong, for reasons described in section 9.3.1 of ref.\,\cite{eides}).
-Also, not all of the fourth order contributions to the muon Lamb shift were taken into account.
+A corrected version \cite{martynenko14} has appeared very recently.